Burnes back in All-Star form, Brewers beat Reds 8-0 to sweep - Wausau Pilot & Review

 Christian Yelich hit a solo homer in the seventh and Willy Adames added a two-run shot in the ninth.
 Tyrone Taylor and Jackie Bradley Jr. each drove in two runs in a four-run fifth.

-Sonny Gray (2-5), who has been on and off the injured list with strained muscles around his rib cage, got the start and did fine until the Brewers got busy in the fifth inning.
+Sonny Gray (2-5), who has been on and off the injured list with strained muscles around his rib cage, got the start and did fine until the Brewers got busy in the fifth.

-Taylor’s bases-loaded, two-out single brought home two runs and Bradley tripled in two more.
+“In the fifth inning, I missed on a couple close pitches and it continued to spiral,” Gray said.

 TRAINER’S ROOM